PapersOfMathieuNls/phd-thesis/09_taxo.md

 The existence of a high number of T4 bugs and the fact that they are more complex call for techniques that can effectively tag bug report as T4 at submission time for enhanced triaging.
 More particularly, we are interested in the following research questions:

 - **RQ1:** *Are T4 bug predictable at submission time?* In this research question, we investigate if and how to predict the type of a bug report at submission time.
 Being able to build accurate classifiers predicting the bug type at submission time will allow improving the triaging and the bug handling process.
-- **RQ2:** *What are the best predictors of type 4 bugs ?* This second research question aims to investigate what are the markups that allow for accurate prediction of type 4 bugs.
+- **RQ2:** *What are the best predictors of T4 bugs ?* This second research question aims to investigate what are the markups that allow for accurate prediction of T4 bugs.

 Our objective is to propose a classification that can allow researchers in the field of mining bug repositories to use the taxonomy as a new criterion in triaging, prediction, and reproduction of bugs.
 By analogy, we can look at the proposed bug taxonomy similarly as the clone taxonomy presented by Kapser and Godfrey [@CoryKapser].
 The authors proposed seven types of source code clones and then conducted a case study, using their classification, on the file system module of the Linux operating system.
 This clone taxonomy continues to be used by researchers to build better approaches for detecting a given clone type and being able to compare approaches with each other effectively.
-Moreover, we build upon this proposed classification and predict the type of incoming bugs with a 65.40% precision 94.16% recall for $f_1$ measure of 77.19%.
+Moreover, we build upon this proposed classification and predict the type of incoming bugs with a 65.40% precision 94.16% recall, and an $f_1$ measure of 77.19%.

 ## Experimental Setup

-In this section, we present our datasets in length.
-In this presentation, we explore the proportion of each type of bug as well as the complexity of each type.
+In this section, we present our datasets and quantify the proportion of each type of bugs as well as the complexity of each type.

 ### Context Selection\label{sec:context-selection}